Massachusetts Bar Foundation Inc

 - Application via letter of inquiry process

-3. Legal Intern Fellowship Program (LIFP)
+3. Legal Intern Fellowship Programme (LIFP)

 - Stipends of $8,000 to law students

-- Application deadline: Early March
+- Application deadline: Typically early March

 4. Gants Judicial Scholarship